dollarshaveclub/tslint-config-dollarshaveclub/README.md

 ## Usage

 Once the `tslint-config-dollarshaveclub` package is installed, used by specifying `dollarshaveclub`.
-- This project will soon sport React ts linting.
+- This project will soon support React ts linting.

 For frameworkless JavaScript modules: